Trump Advocates For Public Service On MLK Day, But Spends It At Mar-A-Lago Resort

 Yet, it appears Trump ignored his own inspiring message.
 He spent most of the day at his own Mar-a-Lago resort in West Palm Beach, Fla.

-Although he retweeted an official White House video in which he pays tribute to King, there is no indication he intends to participate in any public services before returning to Washington in the afternoon.
+Although he retweeted an official White House video in which he pays tribute to King, there was no indication he intended to participate in any public services before returning to Washington in the afternoon.

 "Dr. King's dream is our dream.
 It is the American Dream.
 It's the promise stitched into the fabric of our Nation, etched into the hearts of our people, and written into the soul of humankind." pic.twitter.com/tyUZGTecDY— The White House (@WhiteHouse) January 15, 2018

-The absence of volunteer plans by Trump is especially glaring as he faces accusations of racism following reports that he made derogatory comments about Haiti and African nations.
+The absence of volunteer plans by the president is especially glaring as he faces accusations of racism following reports that he made derogatory comments about Haiti and African nations.

 He has since denied those reports and on Sunday told reporters, "I am the least racist person you will ever interview."